postmanlabs/labs-docs/_posts/09_billing_and_payment/2016-07-11-pricing-policy.md

 ### Can I use Postman for free?

 Yes, you can use Postman for free.
 On the free plan, you cannot share or auto sync collections with team members, but you have full access to the testing suite, command-line tools, and the Run in Postman button.
-You also have the option to try out Postman Cloud for free for 30 days with your team.
+You also have the option to try out Postman Pro for free for 30 days with your team.

 ### We need to add someone to our team.
 How will that be billed?

 The cost for your new team member's account will be prorated for the remainder of the current billing period.
 We'll track this for you, and add it to your bill at the end of the month.

-As an example, suppose your team is on the cloud plan, which costs $6.10 per user per month when billed monthly.
+As an example, suppose your team is on the Pro plan, which costs $6.10 per user per month when billed monthly.
 You add a new team member 10 days into your billing period and there are 20 remaining days in the month.
 The per-day cost for each user is $6.10 / 30, so the additional cost for that month will be $4.07 ($6.10 / 30 days \* 20 days).

 ### We disabled the account of one of our team members.
 How does that affect our subscription?